What happens if Trump tries to overturn another election loss?

 Since former President Donald Trump’s extralegal efforts to overturn his 2020 defeat, the system has been strengthened in a variety of ways.
 But a narrow victory by Vice President Kamala Harris could still lead to a drawn-out battle.

 Mr. Trump’s team has been preparing for this moment for four years, organizing on the ground and installing allies on county election boards.
 The Republican National Committee has invested heavily in “election integrity” efforts, training thousands of volunteers to watch for potential fraud.
-Trump-aligned groups have proliferated across the country to challenge election results, including a network organized by Cleta Mitchell, who worked with Mr. Trump to try to overturn his 2020 loss.
+Trump-aligned groups have proliferated across the United States to challenge election results, including a network organized by Cleta Mitchell, who worked with Mr. Trump to try to overturn his 2020 loss.
 Lawsuits are being filed at a historically high rate, with more legal wrangling a near-certainty.
 There have already been isolated incidents of campaign-related violence, intimidation, and ballot sabotage.

-Vice President Kamala Harris’ campaign is also gearing up for a post-election battle.
+Vice President Kamala Harris’ campaign is also gearing up for a postelection battle.
 Ms. Harris told ABC News that her team was “sadly ready” to respond should Mr. Trump try to overturn the results.

-Yet while post-election chaos is quite possible, 2024 is unlikely to be an exact replay of 2020.
+Yet while postelection chaos is quite possible, 2024 is unlikely to be an exact replay of 2020.
 In important ways, the system has been strengthened: Congress passed legislation making clear that elected officials cannot reject the will of the voters.
 And states and localities have worked assiduously to harden the voting process against potential attacks.
-Mr. Trump also doesn’t have control over the military or Justice Department this time around, and it will be Vice President Harris, not Vice President Mike Pence, presiding over the next Electoral College count in Congress.
+Mr. Trump also doesn’t have control over the military or the Justice Department this time around, and it will be Vice President Harris, not Vice President Mike Pence, presiding over the next Electoral College count in Congress.

 If the election is close, we’ll likely see “lots of litigation,” as well as “various efforts to challenge the legitimacy of the outcome,” says Rick Pildes, a constitutional law professor at New York University.
 Still, he adds, “I think there are many institutional, legal, and even political safeguards in place that should ensure that the lawful winner of the election actually becomes president.”